platima/PCBWay-11th-Design-Contest/README.md

 The custom PCB design includes:
 - Compact STM8 microcontroller footprint
-- Touch sensor integration
+- Gold snake as touch pads
-- LED strip connector
+- Debug / programming pads
-- Power regulation circuit
+- Space for battery to be attached _(Recommend velcro)_
-- Mounting holes and mechanical considerations
+- Landyard loop

 *PCB files and schematics available in the `/hardware` directory*